monirome/AphasiaBank/README.md

 # Preprocessing of transcripts and audios of AphasiaBank

-This repository aims to: clean and pre-process transcripts and obtain their corresponding audio chunks from ApahasiaBank.
+This repository aims to: clean and pre-process transcripts and obtain their corresponding audio chunks from [AphasiaBank](https://talkbank.org.html).

 # Codes